Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many christmas ornaments are on the christmas tree altogether?

 ### Answer interpretation
     The answer is the unknown value of christmas ornaments on the christmas tree added together.

 ## Data extraction

 ### Sentence 1
     christmas ornaments on the christmas tree = 8 christmas ornaments on the christmas tree + 6 blue ornaments on the christmas tree = 8 blue christmas ornaments on the christmas tree = 8 pink ornaments on the christmas tree = 6 pink christmas ornaments on the christmas tree = 6

 ## Correct response
     14 christmas ornaments

 ***

+time_ending
 # Zoidberg Solution

 ## The problem
     Sara has 8 pieces of chocolate.
     Her mother gives her 4 more pieces.
     How many pieces of chocolate does Sara have now?

 ## Digested problem
     Sara     	has      	8        	pieces   	of       	chocolate	.
     NNP      	VBZ      	CD       	NNS      	IN       	JJ       	.